-Generally you can't withdraw from the fund until you reach a certain age or on retirement.
+Generally you can't withdraw from the fund until you reach a certain age or retire.
 Whether you have to take a pension or whether you can withdraw all the money, and whether you have to pay any tax on the withdrawal depends on your age and whether you have retired.
 If you are between "preservation age" and your 65th birthday and still working you can take a "transition to retirement" pension with a minimum and maximum annual withdrawal, but if retired or aged 65 or over you can withdraw as much as you like as a lump sum or take a pension with a minimum annual withdrawal or you can take both.
 If you are not yet 60 when you take the money out, part will be taxable but significant tax concessions apply; after the age of 60 withdrawals are tax free.
 The basic aim is to provide you with a decent level of capital and income later on in life.

 As for the internal tax treatment of the fund, before the fund starts to make any payments to you, it pays tax of 15% on its income.
 The fund also pays tax at 15% on contributions into the fund where the source of the contribution is untaxed money (except for high earners when it is 30%).
 After the fund starts making payments to you, provided you have retired or have reached 65, it will usually not pay tax on the income from the assets set aside to enable those payments to be made.

 I am a barrister practising in Australia and I am one of those people who manage all aspects of my own SMSF.
 This is of professional interest to me.
 My trust deeds, corporate constitution and guidance packs are on sale on this site.
 My aim is to provide these documents (and if necessary to provide further advice) at a reasonable cost to those who wish to set up and run an SMSF.